How I can help you

 Your story and your needs are unique.
 You deserve a tailored, strong and compassionate support to fit your own healing journey.

-This is the program that moves you:
+This is a program that starts moving you:

 FROM bingeing and overeating on a regular basis, feeling defeated and guilty afterwards.